nanisai245/PERN-Todo-App-with-Authentication/README.md

 ## Thank You

 Thank you for taking the time to explore the Todo app.
-I hope it provides you with valuable insights into my skills and experiences as a software developer.
+I hope it provides you with valuable information.